 - available only to registrants who are not working in BC in any capacity, whether in forestry or not.
 See the Eligibility Requirements section below.

 Benefits of taking a LOA:

-While on a LOA, you may not:
+While on a LOA, you are classified as a non-practising registrant and must not:

 - display your certificate, nor use your professional stamp(s) and/or seal(s);